-It is natural to search for consistency in the approach and focal points of the budget at least for some years.
+It is natural to search for consistency in the approach and focal points of each year's budgets.
 However, there remains much to be desired at the consistency front.
-The Budget 2017-18 has been presented under ten themes around which policy measures are outlined.
-These themes (viz. farmers, rural population, youth, poor & underprivileged, Infrastructure, Financial sector, Digital Economy, Public Service, Prudent Fiscal Management, Tax Administration) represent some sections of population as well as a few sectors.
-The previous budget (2016-17) was built upon 9 distinct pillars (viz.
+The Budget 2017-18 has been presented focussing on ten themes around which policy measures are outlined.
+These themes (viz.
+Farmers, Rural Population, Youth, Poor & Underprivileged, Infrastructure, Financial sector, Digital Economy, Public Service, Prudent Fiscal Management, Tax Administration) represent some sections of population as well as a few sectors.
+Union Budget 2016-17 was built upon 9 distinct pillars (viz.
 Agriculture & Farmer's Welfare, Rural sector, Social sector, Education, Skills and Job Creation, Infrastructure and Investment, Financial sector reforms).
-Such a set of themes makes a comparison between two budgets difficult, as they cannot be read together, underlining the need for consistency in priorities over a period of two/three years at the least.
+While some of the focal areas continue, it is clearly not the same this year.